 Whilst there are a number of video hosting services available, YouTube is one of the most widely used and trusted (Vimeo and Wistia are other well known video hosting services).
 Setting up an account is simple (and necessary for the purposes of generating leads for your business).

 In addition, your YouTube account can be set up in tandem with other social media networks, increasing the possibility of exposure.
 View counters on videos can give a good idea as to how well your marketing is working.

 Consumers are much more likely to finish a video than read an article, so it’s a good idea to embed relevant video content alongside written articles/information to ensure a better audience understanding.
-(Note: this can be easily accomplished within elcomCMS.)

 Setting up and uploading your videos is the easy part, what’s truly important is the content of your videos.
 These days consumers are bombarded with video and it’s important to set yourself apart from the crowd and present a meaningful experience.